Capacities associated with scalar signed Riesz kernels, and analytic capacity: Sketch of the proof of the Theorem

 We define the truncated scalar Riesz transform $R^i_\ep(f \,\mu)(x)$ associated with the $i$-th coordinate as in~\eqref{Rieszep} with the vector valued Riesz kernel replaced by the scalar Riesz kernel $\displaystyle{\frac{x_i-y_i}{|x-y|^2}}$.
 We also set

 and

 One proves \eqref{scalarGammaopGammaop} by checking that symmetrization of a scalar Riesz kernel is controlled by the symmetrization of the scalar Riesz kernels associated with all other variables.
+This result was known to Stephen Semmes many years ago \cite {S}.
 Here the fact that we are dealing with kernels of homogeneity $-1$ plays a key role, because, as it is well-known, they enjoy a special positivity property which is missing in general.
 See section 3 for complete details.
 For other homogeneities, either the corresponding statements are false or open (see section 6).

 The proof of \eqref{scalarGammaopGamma} depends on Tolsa's approach to the proof of \eqref{tolsa}, which extends without any significant change to the higher dimensional setting to give

 The main technical point missing in our setting is a localization result for scalar Riesz potentials.
 This turns out to be a delicate issue, which we deal with in section~4.
 Specifically, we prove that there exists a positive constant~$C$ such that, for each compactly supported distribution~$T$ and for each coordinate $i$, we have